 Motivation Letter (0-20)

 The score is 20 points.
+The motivation letter is expected to have at least 250 words and to support the applicants desire to join the course in a clear and concise style.
 The selection commission will give 30 points to exceptional applications.

 Curriculum Vitae (0-30)